1N3/Sn1per/loot/README.md

 * v1.4 - Removed debug output from goohak from displaying on console

 ## FUTURE:
-* Add in detection and auto exploitation for Apache Tomcat, PHPMyAdmin, Webmin, MS08-067, Open Proxy, etc.
+* Add in detection and auto exploitation for Tomcat, JBoss, PHPMyAdmin
 * Add in Juniper backdoor password to password list
 * Add auth bypass string to password list
 * Add in OpenVAS integration